Hanna expected to hit southern Texas coast as a hurricane

 Tropical Storm Gonzalo was also the earliest Atlantic named storm for its place in the alphabet.
 The previous record was held by Tropical Storm Gert, which formed on July 24, 2005.
 So far this year, Cristobal, Danielle, Edouard and Fay also set records for being the earliest named Atlantic storm for their alphabetic order.

-Gonzalo was moving west at 17 mph (30 kph) while its maximum sustained winds weakened to 40 mph (65 kph), according to the National Hurricane Center's Friday night update.
-It was centered about 285 miles (460 kilometers) east of Trinidad.
+Gonzalo was moving west at 17 mph (30 kph) while its maximum sustained winds held at 40 mph (65 kph), according to the National Hurricane Center's update early Saturday.
+It was centered about 240 miles (390 kilometers) east of Trinidad.

-Officials said that those in the Windward Islands should monitor the storm as it is expected to approach the islands Saturday.
-Some strengthening was possible but the storm is expected to weaken as it moves into the Caribbean Sea.
+Officials said that those in the Windward Islands should monitor the storm as it is expected to approach the islands Saturday afternoon or evening.
+The storm is expected to weaken as it moves into the Caribbean Sea.

 A tropical storm warning has been issued for St. Vincent and the Grenadines, Tobago and Grenada and its dependencies.
-Forecasters said Gonzalo could bring 1 to 3 inches (3 to 8 centimeters) of rain, with isolated totals of 5 inches (13 centimeters) of rain.
+Forecasters said Gonzalo could bring 1 to 3 inches (3 to 8 centimeters) of rain, with isolated totals of 5 inches (13 centimeters).